monkvision/monkjs/packages/monitoring/README.md

 ```

 ## useMonitoring hook
-Once you have wrapped up your application in the `MonitoringProvider` component, you can now access all of the
+Once you have wrapped up your application in the `MonitoringProvider` component, you can now access every monitoring
-monitoring features in your app components using the `useMonitoring` hook :
+features in your app components using the `useMonitoring` hook :

 ```typescript jsx
 import { useMonitoring } from '@monkvision/monitoring';